-- · the ceiling should not be easily demountable - openings and service penetrations in the ceiling should be protected in accordance with clause 2.2.9 - the ceiling lining should be constructed in accordance with the guidance to Standard 2.5 - the ceiling may contain an access hatch which, when closed, will maintain the fire resistance duration of the ceiling.
+- the ceiling should not be easily demountable - openings and service penetrations in the ceiling should be protected in accordance with clause 2.2.9 - the ceiling lining should be constructed in accordance with the guidance to Standard 2.5 - the ceiling may contain an access hatch which, when closed, will maintain the fire resistance duration of the ceiling.

-2.4.4 Cavities in external walls of domestic buildings with a storey more that 11m above ground level
+2.4.4 Cavities in external walls of domestic buildings with a storey at a height of 11m or more above the ground

 Fire-fighters may not be able to apply a water jet from a fire-fighting hose directly onto a fire that has spread within an external wall or onto an external wall.
 This is because the external wall is either inaccessible or is too high above the ground to be within the reach capability of fire-fighting equipment such as hydraulic platforms or turntable ladders, therefore, the construction of external walls should not contribute to the development of fire or contribute to fire spread within cavities or vertical fire spread up the facade of the building.
 Fire-fighters may require to cut holes in the external envelope of a building in order to gain access to the cavity to extinguish or control fire spread in the cavity.
 This can be particularly challenging when the cavity is ventilated and the surfaces exposed in the cavity promote rapid fire spread.
+See also the guidance to Standard 2.2, Standard 2.6 and Standard 2.7.

-Therefore, in a building with a storey at a height of more than 11m, thermal insulation material situated or exposed within an external wall cavity, or in a cavity formed by external wall cladding, should be constructed of products which achieve European Classification A1 or A2 (see annex 2.B).
-However, this does not apply to insulation in a cavity that is between two leaves of masonry or concrete at least 75mm thick and the external wall is provided with cavity barriers around all openings and at the top of the wall-head.
+Therefore, in a domestic building with a storey at a height of 11m or more above the ground, thermal insulation material situated or exposed within an external wall cavity, or in a cavity formed by an external wall cladding system, must be constructed of products which achieve European Classification A1 or A2 (see annex 2.B).
+However, this does not apply to insulation in a cavity that is between two leaves of masonry or concrete where both leaves are at least 75mm thick and the external wall is provided with cavity barriers around all openings and at the top of the wall-head.